Differentially-Private Multi-Tier Federated Learning: Preliminaries and System Model

-\textbf{$L_2$ Sensitivity:} The sensitivity of a function is a measure of how much the output can change due to the modification of a single record in the input dataset.
-Specifically, the $L_2$-sensitivity for a function $f$ is defined as:
+\textbf{$L_2$-Sensitivity}: The sensitivity of a function is a measure of how much the output can change between any given pair of adjacent dataset.
+Specifically, given that $\mathcal{D}$ and $\mathcal{D'}$ are adjacent datasets, the $L_2$-sensitivity for a function $f$ is defined as:

 where $\Vert\cdot\Vert_2$ is the $L_2$ norm.
-In our setting, $L_2$ sensitivity allows calibrating the amount of Gaussian noise to be added to ensure the desired ($\epsilon$,$\delta$)-differential privacy in FL model training.
+In our setting, $L_2$ sensitivity allows calibrating the amount of Gaussian noise to be added to ensure the desired ($\epsilon$,$\delta$)-differential privacy in FL.